 Read on to learn more about our criminal justice system's three strikes offender laws.
 We'll cover how they work for individuals charged with their first, second, or third felony.

 Defining Serious Violent Felonies

-Any offense punishable by 10 years or more which includes an element of the use of force or involves a significant risk of force
+- Any offense punishable by 10 years or more that includes an element of the use, or significant risk, of force

-The statute also specifically excludes certain felonies, such as unarmed robbery offenses or arsons which posed no threat to human life.
-However, in those cases, the burden is on the defendant to show that the crimes didn't involve threats to use a dangerous weapon and that no threat of death or bodily injury was involved.
+The statute also excludes certain serious felonies, such as unarmed robbery offenses or arson, which posed no threat to human life.
+In those cases, the burden is on the defendant to show that the crimes didn't involve threats to use a dangerous weapon.
+The defendant must also show that no danger of death or bodily injury was involved.
 In other words, these can count as strikes unless a defendant proves otherwise.

 State Laws and Three Strikes Sentencing

 Washington was the first state to enact a three strikes law in 1993.
 Since then, more than half of the states and the federal government have passed similar laws where a third strike/third conviction of a severe felony is heavily punished.
 The primary focus of these laws is the containment of recidivism.

 California's three strikes law, codified under the California Penal Code, is considered the most far-reaching and frequently used among the states.
 However, it was substantially amended in 2012 during Proposition 36, also known as the Three Strikes Reform Act.